What you will learn

 The key to keeping on track of your studies is to organise yourself - carefully organising your study time so you can juggle family and other personal commitments.
 This means getting into the habit of planning!
 Planning is the basis of good time management.
 It allows you to track what you are doing, monitor what you have already done and how much time you have available to you.
 Whether it's short-term or long-term planning, creating a plan will give you guidance and direction, allowing you to manage your time more effectively.

 Having goals is a good way to motivate yourself and get you started.
 When setting goals, consider breaking down your work into achievable goals rather than being overly ambitious.
-Use the SMART goals method (below) to create clear and achievable goals that you can actually persists with:
+The video below shows you how to use the SMART goals method to create clear and achievable goals that you can actually work with.

 Tips for setting goals:

-And remember to reward yourself when you successfully complete a task (e.g. call a friend, check emails, get a snack).
+And remember to reward yourself when you successfully complete a task (call a friend, check your emails or get a snack).

 The activity below will show you how to tackle your assignment by breaking down your goal (of completing an assignment) into mini-goals, and into achievable tasks.